kensnyder/react-thermals/README.md

 component must import the store; that way, any components loaded from `React.lazy` will allow automatic code splitting.

-A global store can be extended at any time using `store.extendState()` so a global store can be defined in one file but only extended when needed by a component.
+A global store can be extended at any time using `store.extendSync()` so a global store can be defined in one file and only extended when needed by another store.

 ### Suggested File Structure